Orbitist/orbitist.github.io/_posts/2014-06-24-sailing-lake-erie.md

 _**Buffalo Racing **_

 On one such evening in late July, Jack Kitrenos was preparing his 41-foot boat, _Slider_, for a Wednesday night race.
-The boat is 9,500 pounds when empty, has a 70-foot black mast rising above all the other masts in Erie Basin Marina, and can hold about 14 crew members.{% include cvi %}[42.803209842168, -78.99822235873], 13{% include cvo %}
+The boat is 9,500 pounds when empty, has a 70-foot black mast rising above all the other masts in Erie Basin Marina, and can hold about 14 crew members.

+<iframe width="640" height="360" src="//www.youtube.com/embed/eZNCGxDm9BE?rel=0" frameborder="0" allowfullscreen></iframe>

 “It’s built for speed, not for comfort, it's built for speed," Kitrenos said before the race in his boat.